 We regret that we can't.
 Hotels are prevented from picking up guests at the airport by local regulations adopted to protect island taxi drivers.
 And, the public transportation system does not include the aiport.
 Other than a taxi, the only option is a rental car.

 Public transportation is fairly efficient during working hours, with buses usually every 30 minutes and a bus stop right next to the Inn.
-The bus from the Inn will take you to the central terminus in George Town, with a transfer and additional fare required to go on to anywhere along Seven Mile Beach.
+The bus from the villa will take you to the central terminus in George Town, with a transfer and additional fare required to go on to anywhere along Seven Mile Beach.
 But service is limited to the island's main road, and sporadic during evenings and weekends, with no service to the airport.

 Yes, they are available.
 We don't have rates posted at our website and don't recommend them because of safety concerns -- there's a high incidence of serious accidents involving tourists on scooters.
 And, although we have had guests who've arrived with their own bicycles and survived some long-distance biking on the island, there are no cycle paths, quite a bit of truck traffic, and most roads have just one lane in each direction.

 Some guests with a wide-range roaming or satellite-based service have been able to use their phones, but you're best to check ahead with your cell service provider.
 If it doesn't work here, you'll have to go to a local phone company for connection and buy a "Pay as You Go" phone card sold in various denominations.
 We highly recommend our guests download "What's App" prior to arriving.
 It is a great way to communicate using messages/voice and video calls via Wi-Fi.

 Although Cayman does tend to be a more "upscale" tourist destination, you don't have to be wealthy to vacation here.
 Once you've shopped around for affordable airfare, choose reasonably priced accommodations with a kitchen.
 Even if you dine out in the evenings, you'll save a lot on breakfasts, lunches, drinks and snacks.
 If your holiday period is flexible, check out our "Specials".